artgrtmnk/TS-Cypress-BDD/README.md

 - Scroll down to the Pipeline section and choose `Pipeline script from SCM`, then choose Git as an option.
 - Paste my project's url to the repo's url field: `https://github.com/artgrtmnk/TS-Cypress-BDD/` and specify the branch name a bit lower as: `*/main`.
 - Apply and Save the pipeline.

+### Running tests
-7. Click on `Build with Parameters` in the left nav menu.
+1. Click on `Build with Parameters` in the left nav menu.
-8. Paste your GoRest token into the token var field.
+2. Paste your GoRest token into the token var field.
-9. Click `Build` button
+3. Click `Build` button.

 ### After test
 - Allure report would be generated automatically.
 The only thing you need to do is to click on `Allure Report` button in the left nav menu.